 There are three main parts to alarm configuration:

 The tag's name, area and description are all important when configuring alarms.
 Names because that uniquely identifies the source of the alarm.
 Area because that is often used to sort and filter alarm lists.
 Also, Rosters for the VTScada Alarm Notification system are keyed to area.
 And description, because (when available) this is how alarms are reported to operators.

 An alarm on an analog tag is triggered by defining a high or low setpoint.
 When the value reaches or passes the setpoint, the alarm triggers and is said to be in an active state.
 An alarm on a digital tag is triggered by a given state, activating when the equipment enters that state, whether On or Off, Running or Stopped.

 The setpoint can be predefined in the alarm, but it is always possible to configure operator or automatic control over the setpoint.

 You might need to avoid nuisance alarms.
-Use either of:
+Use either or both of: